Summer at Souter

 There’s no excuse for letting boredom creep in over the summer holidays.
 There’s so much to do at Souter Lighthouse and The Leas.

-If you like a taste of adventure, we've teamed up with Cullercoats Bike and Kayak to offer two exciting new events - Coasteering (age 12+) and Extreme rockpooling (age 8-14).
+If you like a taste of adventure, we've teamed up with Cullercoats Bike and Kayak to offer Family Friendly Coasteering (age 12+) and Extreme rockpooling (ages 7-14).
 Explore Souter's rocky coastline from the water, swimming, splashing and channeling your inner water baby.

 While in August we're going on a gentler paced Seashore safari to explore rock pools with a ranger and discover a world of wonder between the tides.